JordonAndersen/GOAPI/README.md

 ## Tasks Completed and Remaining

 **Completed:**
-- Initial backend development for the task management Go app.
+- Backend development: Go API for the task management.

 **In Progress:**
 - Frontend development: React application for user interface.